David Beeby, Chair of Cumbria Community Foundation and a former High Sheriff of Cumbria launched Better Tomorrows in 2021.

 “Better Tomorrows’ will address the shortage in the provision of trained youth workers across the county, equipping a new generation to reach out and support our young people, building a sustainable model that will continue to deliver long after this programme has ended.”

-David is looking to raise a further £200,000 to reach his target.
 “We’ve never needed youth work more and it’s never been more important to collaborate and align our activities to work with young people.
 It is so important that we support young people to be ambitious about their future to achieve better tomorrows,” he said.

 Read the full Better Tomorrows proposal here.